Fright (film)

 Fright is a 1971 British thriller film starring Susan George, Ian Bannen, Honor Blackman, and John Gregson.
 The film follows a babysitter who is terrorized one evening by her employer's deranged ex-husband.
 Its original working titles were The Baby Minder and Girl in the Dark before it was titled Fright.
+It is said by many horror fans and commentators to be one of or even the first film in which an isolated babysitter is stalked by an unrelenting and psychopathic antagonist, rendering it the forerunner of dozens of movies to use similar premises over the following decades.

 Plot

 College student Amanda is babysitting for Helen and Jim, watching after their young son at their large estate in the woods.
-When she arrives, the child, Tara, is already asleep; Helen and Jim leave, Amanda makes tea in the kitchen, and is watched by a man through the window.
+Amanda finds it odd there are so many locks on the front door but meets the child, Tara, before they go to sleep.
+Helen and Jim leave, Amanda makes tea in the kitchen, and is watched by a man through the window.
 After hearing odd noises, she is startled by the doorbell ringing, and finds her boyfriend Chris at the door.
+Chris tells Amanda that Helen and Jim aren't married and that her actual husband was put in a psychiatric institution after trying to kill her.
 The two lounge on the couch before she makes him leave after Helen calls the home to check in.
-As Chris walks outside, he is attacked by a man hiding outside who clobbers him on the head.
+As Chris walks outside, he is attacked by a man hiding outside who repeatedly punches him in the face.

 Amanda continues to hear knocking noises and believes it is Chris playing a prank on her.
 She opens a window to reveal a silhouetted face staring back at her.
-Panicked, Amanda calls the restaurant where Helen is dining with her boyfriend Jim and their friend, Dr. Cordell.
+Panicked, Amanda calls the restaurant where Helen is dining with Jim and their friend, Dr. Cordell.
 Helen is notified by the restaurant staff and goes to take the call, but the line goes dead after she picks up.
-Worried that her ex-husband, Brian, may have arrived at the home, Helen has Jim call the local psychiatric institute, who notify him that Brian escaped earlier in the night; Helen reveals in conversation that he had been institutionalized after he attempted to murder her; Dr. Cordell is his doctor.
+Worried that her ex-husband, Brian, may have arrived at the home, Dr. Cordell calls the institution, who notify him that Brian escaped earlier in the night.